Greatest African Leaders of all Time

 Heroes and heroine of their times, these leaders were willing to put everything on the line to encounter the unknown and articulate change in Africa.
 Join us as we take a journey down memory lane to explore the 10 greatest African leaders of the contemporary era.

 Nelson Mandela was one of Africa’s finest citizens and statesmen.
 Prior to becoming president of South Africa (1994-1999), he sacrificed a great chunk of his life fighting against the apartheid political system in the country.
 As South Africa’s first black president, his government tackled key racial systems that segregated and tore apart the country’s diverse races.
 Mandela was a revolutionary who got imprisoned on several occasions for his activism.
 Upon his release, after 27 years behind bars, his African National Congress (ANC) party won the 1994 general election (South Africa’s first free, multi-racial and democratic election).
-Affectionately referred to as “Madiba” (his traditional Xhosa clan name), Mandela forgave all his enemies and created reconciliation commissions (chaired by Anglican Archbishop Desmond Tutu) to probe past human rights violations.
+Affectionately referred to as “Madiba” (his traditional Xhosa clan name), Mandela forgave all his enemies and created a reconciliation commission, which was chaired by Anglican Archbishop Desmond Tutu, to probe past human rights violations during the apartheid era.
 He won a Nobel Peace Prize in 1993 for his peace-loving life and the various projects and works to end the brutal decades of Apartheid in South Africa.